 - Processes nutrients from the blood and removes waste products.

 - Produces and secretes bile, which aids digestion and absorption of fats.
-Bile is a greenish-yellow fluid which consists of bile acids and waste products such as bilirubin.
+Bile is a greenish-yellow fluid that consists of bile acids and waste products such as bilirubin.

-- Breaks down hemoglobin to create metabolites that are added to bile as pigment (bilirubin).
+- Breaks down hemoglobin to create metabolites that are added to bile as a pigment (bilirubin).

 - Produces specific enzymes which aid the digestion of food.

 - Converts most sugars into glycerine which it stores up as glycogen until required.

 - Stores fat-soluble vitamins A, D, E and K which need bile to be absorbed by the body.
 The liver also stores iron, copper, and zinc.

 - Production of all blood clotting factors with the help of vitamin K.